-The company said the phone will arrive on August 26 and includes IP67 water resistance, a powerful battery, a dual-camera system, and users can pre-order it now for $449.
+The company said the phone would arrive on August 26 and includes IP67 water resistance, a powerful battery, and a dual-camera system, and users can pre-order it now for $449.

 “For the first time ever within the A-series of Pixel devices, we’re adding IP67 water and dust resistance.
 Take your Pixel 5a with 5G wherever you go — it’s ready for action,” said Brian Rakowski, Vice-President, Product Management, in a blog post.

 The Pixel 5a 5G features a 6.34-inch OLED bezel-less screen and is powered by a Snapdragon 765G 5G mobile platform, Titan M security module for on-device security, 6GB RAM, and 128GB of storage.

 It offers a single new color — mostly black — with forest green undertones and an olive-colored power button.